 - Although you can't taste the cottage cheese at all, if you are opposed to using it you could substitute in ricotta cheese or Greek yogurt.
 Both will add protein to the pancakes.

-- If you don't like banana, these can be made with pumpkin puree.
-However you will probably need to add some sweetener as well.
+- If you don't like banana, these can be made with pumpkin puree or apple.
+However, you will probably need to add some sweetener as well.
 Honey, maple syrup, or Stevia would all work.

 - For a gluten free version, make sure to choose gluten free oats.